muggy8/improbable/have-and-havenot/5asbJ6YG.md

 All I've ever been was a waste of resources.

-I was never able to produce and results no matter how hard I tried.
+I was never able to produce any results no matter how hard I tried.

 Even this exam, I didn't even deserve to be here.